Introduction and significance of the theme

 - Private contributions: at least 389 million euros.

-This concerns contributions from private funds and friends' associations, gifts from private individuals, sponsorship by companies and lottery contributions.
+This concerns contributions from private funds and friends' associations, donations from private individuals, corporate sponsorship, and lottery contributions.
+An unknown portion of these private contributions goes to the unsubsidized cultural sectors.

-- Own income of subsidized cultural organisations: at least 1,97 billion euros.
+- Own income of cultural organizations within the subsidized sectors: at least 1,97 billion euros.

-This includes income from, for example, the sale of tickets, products or services, from copyright or image rights or from catering and rental income.
+This amount is indicative.
+It concerns income from, for example, the sale of tickets, products or services, copyright or image rights, or hospitality and rental income.

 Government spending